 Our AirBnb host took us here and while we were a bit suspicious after hearing about how tourists often get scammed with restaurant recommendations (read here to find out more about popular tourist scams in Cuba and how to avoid them) we actually really liked it.
 They have a buffet from which you can take food as often as you want and two set prices; one for just the buffet (approximately 12 CUC) and one for the buffet plus a main that you chose from a set list (approximately 18 CUC).
 We went for the buffet only choice and found that was plenty of food anyway.
 The restaurant is on a rooftop with beautiful views over the roofs of Trinidad, a great spot to enjoy the sunset with your dinner!
 It also has free Wi-Fi, a welcome addition after a week of unreliable internet!

 In Trinidad there is a local hub called “La Casa de la Musica”, which I 100% recommend.
 Even if it’s all outdoors, after 8pm you have to pay 1 CUC to enter.
 It’s all laid out across the steps in front of the salsa school, with a bar and chairs facing a small stage.
 Here they have live music every night and people go to dance salsa, have a drink, or just enjoy the atmosphere.
 We took a seat on the steps and watched people dancing for a bit until two Cuban guys came up to us and asked us to dance with them.
 What to say, when in Cuba, we figured we’d try it out.
 Needless to say we were embarrassingly uncoordinated and our hosts soon left us to find better dancing partners.
-Other than that is was a very fun evening.
+Other than the blow to our self esteems it was a very fun evening.

 Have you been to Trinidad before?
 How did you find it?
 Let me know in the comments below!
-Even if we loved Viñales and found Havana extremely interesting Trinidad was by far our favourite part of our Cuba trip.
-If I were to go back I would want to spend longer there, however I found that if you are time limited three days is a good amount of time to see all the main attractions and do all the best things in Trinidad.
+This post is just a compilation of the things that we did in Trinidad, if you have other suggestions for cool things to do in Trinidad let me know, I’d love to include them!
+Even if we loved Viñales and found Havana extremely interesting, Trinidad was by far our favourite part of our Cuba trip.
+If I were to go back I would want to spend longer there, even if three days were enough to see all the main attractions and do all the best things in Trinidad.